 I was intoxicated by the scent of expensive cologne and body heat, mixing together in a cocktail that I inhaled like oxygen.

 “I might not be what you were expecting.”

 “Let me be the judge of that.”
 I straddled him carefully, hiking my summer dress up my thighs.

 “Stella…” he began, as I flicked open the top button of his khakis.
 He watched me with a hunger in his eyes, but he didn’t try to stop me though.

 “Matthew, I trust you.
 So trust me.”

 I couldn’t see his face, but if he saw mine, he would see me smiling.

 In the darkness of that Greek villa, Matthew Fortune undressed me as quickly as he could.
 I could feel his hands, calloused but gentle, running the length of my body.
 He was gently exploring me as we continued to kiss each other breathlessly.

 Matthew gently laid me down on the loveseat and I tried to see my lover in the shadows of the moonlight.
 I watched his pants fell to the floor in a heap, his shirt taken off and tossed aside, forgotten for the time being.
-He moved towards me and covered his long body with mine, kissing me again until I was insane with pleasure.
+He moved towards me and covered his long body with mine, kissing me again.

 “Yes, please,” I begged, thrusting my pelvis up.